 Although as obligate carnivores ball pythons should get all of the nutrition they need from the animals they eat, the nutrition provided by feeder rodents is often inferior to the nutrition provided by the prey that ball pythons would consume in the wild.
 Some studies have revealed that commercially-bred feeder rodents are deficient in crucial nutrients like vitamin D, which in turn negatively affects the health of the snakes that eat them.

 There is a risk of developing nutrient deficiency over time even when you buy your prey items from the best breeders.
-So it helps to lightly dust prey items occasionally with a 50/50 mix of calcium and vitamin supplement to help fill in the gaps in your ball python’s diet.
+So it helps to occasionally lightly dust prey items with an all-in-one calcium and vitamin supplement to help fill in the gaps in your ball python’s diet.
 Use a calcium supplement that contains vitamin D if you are not using UVB lighting.